mstksg/phys108L/src/lab08.md

 three measurements, we will be blowing both the unclogged and clogged straws "in parallel".

-[^towel]: Please don't use tearable plastic wrap, if you used it for Lab 7.
+[^towel]: Please don't use tearable plastic wrap, if you used it for Lab 7 instead of a paper towel.
 There is probably some risk of accidental inhalation.

 > **ACTIVITY**
 >
 > Continue on the same spreadsheet you used for the previous section.
 >
 > 1. Use both your unclogged and clogged straws side-by-side "in parallel",
->     like [pan flute][flute], same as step 4 of the previous section.
+>     like *[pan flute][flute]*, same as step 4 of the previous section.
 >     "long straw" that is twice as long as your original straw...and is
 >     essentially chaining the two straws *series*.
 Make a measurement while
 >     blowing through both straws, like before.
 Fill in `B5`, `C5`, `D5`, and